awsdocs/aws-greengrass-developer-guide/doc_source/config-iam-roles.md

 # Configure the Group Role<a name="config-iam-roles"></a>

-The group role is an IAM role that you create and attach to your group\.
+The group role is an [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) that you create and attach to your Greengrass group\.
 This role contains the permissions that deployed Lambda functions and [connectors](connectors.md) use to access AWS services\.
-For more information about IAM roles, see the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.
+It's also used to allow [CloudWatch logging](greengrass-logs-overview.md)\.

 You use the following high\-level steps to create a group role in the IAM console\.